-A new national entity, Health New Zealand(external link) (Health NZ), will be responsible for the planning and commissioning of hospital, primary and community health services.
-The 20 DHBs will no longer exist.
-Health New Zealand will operate four regional offices.
-Each region will work with their districts, located closer to local communities, to develop and implement plans based on local needs to improve the health and wellbeing of communities.
+The new national entity, Te Whatu Ora - Health New Zealand(external link), is now responsible for the planning and commissioning of hospital, primary and community health services.
+The 20 DHBs have been disestablished and no longer exist.
+Te Whatu Ora - Health New Zealand is managing health care services by planning nationally, delivering regionally, while tailoring health care services locally with increased opportunities for community input.
+It operates four regional offices and each region works with their districts, located closer to local communities, to develop and implement plans based on local needs to improve the health and wellbeing of communities.

-The Māori Health Authority(external link), established alongside Health NZ, will have shared responsibility for decision-making, planning and delivery.
-Local iwi-Māori partnership boards will help shape appropriate health and wellbeing services to meet the needs of local communities through being an influencing and decision-making voice for iwi and Māori at a local level, supporting Te Tiriti partnerships throughout the system.
+The Te Aka Whai Ora - Māori Health Authority(external link), was established alongside Te Whatu Ora - Health New Zealand, and has shared responsibility for decision-making, planning and delivery.
+Local iwi-Māori partnership boards help shape appropriate health and wellbeing services to meet the needs of local communities through being an influencing and decision-making voice for iwi and Māori at a local level, supporting Te Tiriti partnerships throughout the system.

-The Ministry of Health's role as chief strategic advisor and kaitiaki (steward) of Aotearoa New Zealand's health and disability system will be strengthened and some of the things it does will change.
+Manatū Hauora's (Ministry of Health) role as chief strategic advisor and kaitiaki (steward) of Aotearoa New Zealand's health and disability system has been strengthened and some of the things it does have changed.

-Statutory roles such as the Director of Public Health and Director of Mental Health will also remain within the Ministry.
+Statutory roles such as the Director of Public Health and Director of Mental Health remain within the Ministry.

-Public Health Units will be brought together into a national public health service within Health NZ.
-This will ensure our Public Health Units are well equipped to respond as one to threats like COVID-19.
+Public Health Units were brought together into a national public health service that is now part of Te Whatu Ora – Health New Zealand.
+This ensures our Public Health Units are well equipped to respond as one to threats like COVID-19.

-To ensure focus on keeping people well for longer is embedded in the heart of our health system, the Health Promotion Agency will be merged into Health NZ.
+To ensure focus on keeping people well for longer is embedded in the heart of our health system, the Health Promotion Agency has also merged into Te Whatu Ora - Health New Zealand.